-Social media has become such an essential part of having an online presence that orthodontic and dental practices today need a better approach to managing their brand’s reputation.
-This means developing a plan for not only the office, but the staff as well.
-Creating a social media policy may seem like a lot of work, but it can be as simple as a one or two page document with clear guidelines that are easy to follow.
+Social media has become such an essential part of having an online presence.
+So much so, orthodontic and dental practices today need a better approach to managing their brand’s reputation.
+This means developing a plan for not only the office but the staff as well.
+Creating a social media policy may seem like a lot of work, but it can be as simple.
+A one or two-page document with clear guidelines that are easy to follow is all you need.

 Benefits of a Social Media Policy

-Whether your practice is new to social media or already have an established following, having a clear and concise policy can both help and protect your business online.
+Whether your practice is new to social media or already has an established following, you need a social media policy.
+Having a clear and concise policy can both help and protect your business online.
 Here are some of the ways a social media policy can be beneficial to your practice:

 - Protects your brand’s reputation.